pyload/pyload/docs/api/json_api.rst

 1 represents an integer in json format.
 On the other hand if the method is expecting strings, this would be correct:
 ``http://pyload-core/api/getUserData/"username"/"password"``.

-Strings are wrapped in double qoutes, because `"username"` represents a string in json format.
-It's not limited to strings and intergers, every container type like lists and dicts are possible.
+Strings are wrapped in double qoutes, because `"username"` represents a string in JSON format.
+It's not limited to strings and integers, every container type like lists and dicts are possible.
 You usually don't have to convert them.
-Just use a json encoder before using them in the HTTP request.
+Just use a JSON encoder before using them in the HTTP request.

-Please note that the data have to be urlencoded at last.
-(Most libaries will do that automatically)
+Please note that the data has to be urlencoded at last.
+(Most libraries will do that automatically)

 .. rubric:: Footnotes